ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

 CI/CD integration
 -----------------

 The actual tests are defined using an extension to ``pytest`` - ``pytest-bdd``.
 This module runs the tests, and uses the ``.feature`` file plus annotations to output a ``.json`` file as part of the CI/CD pipeline.
 A post-test step in the ``.gitlab-ci.yml`` file for the repository pushes the ``.json`` file which contains the ticket metadata to JIRA, where it's parsed by the `XRay JIRA plugin <https://docs.getxray.app/site/xray/>`_.
 XRay then creates Test Execution tickets, and updates the statuses of the Test and Requirements tickets to show the test result.
-JIRA statuses can be used in the sual way to build dashboards and other reports on the status of requirements.
+JIRA statuses can be used in the usual way to build dashboards and other reports on the status of requirements.
 Failures are reported as well as successes, provided the CI/CD pipeline completes.

 A feature file can be very simple::